livepeer/docs/docs/broadcasters/getting-started/deposit-broadcasting-funds.md

 # Deposit Broadcasting Funds

-If you are [running Aqueduct in onchain mode](/broadcasters/getting-started/run-broadcaster#running-aqueduct-on-mainnet) or [using Livepeer Video Services capacity](/broadcasters/getting-started/run-broadcaster#running-aqueduct-with-livepeercom) will need to deposit funds used to pay the node operators on the network (orchestrators) responsible for transcoding your live video.
+If you are [running Catalyst in onchain mode](/broadcasters/getting-started/run-broadcaster#running-Catalyst-on-mainnet) or [using Livepeer Video Services capacity](/broadcasters/getting-started/run-broadcaster#running-Catalyst-with-livepeercom) will need to deposit funds used to pay the node operators on the network (orchestrators) responsible for transcoding your live video.
 Node operators get paid in a cryptocurrency called Ether (ETH).

 **Be sure that you safely store [the private key](/broadcasters/getting-started/index#ensure-that-your-broadcasters-private-key-is-stored-safely) of the wallet that your broadcaster is using**